ringcentral/ringcentral-embeddable/docs/app-development.md

 ## Initializing your application

-To develop your application in sandbox, you will need to update two of RingCentral Embeddable's [configuration parameters](config/index.md).
+To develop your application, you will need to update two of RingCentral Embeddable's [configuration parameters](config/index.md).
 Set the following parameters:

 | Parameter   | Value                              |
 |-------------|------------------------------------|